hashicorp/terraform-provider-azurerm/website/docs/d/monitor_workspace.html.markdown

 * `public_network_access_enabled` - Whether network access from public internet to the Workspace are allowed.

-* `tags` - A mapping of tags which should be assigned to the Data Collection Endpoint.
+* `tags` - A mapping of tags that are assigned to the Workspace.

 ## Timeouts